gurjie/Applocker/README.md

 # Applocker
 * Needs comments and refactoring *
-This is just a personal proejct.
+This is just a personal proejct, mainly for learning purposes.

 Python GUI which invokes scheduled tasks to block/unblock files at certain times.